intel/host-int/docs/Host_INT_fmt.md

 INT_05_OVER_TCP_UDP:

 INT_05_OVER_TCP_UDP uses the option of modifying the DSCP field inside of the IPv4 header's Type of Service field to distinguish between packets with INT headers versus those without, with the assumption that network administrators will dedicate one or more DSCP values for this purpose in their network.
+The IPv4 DSCP field is not restored back to its original value when removing the INT headers at the sink host.

 INT_05_EXTENSION_UDP: